farazdagi/vim-go-ide/README.md

 **NOTE:** You system's Vim configuration will NOT be changed i.e. it is safe to install.

+**REQUIREMENT:** vim-go-ide uses [pathogen](https://github.com/tpope/vim-pathogen) to manage plugins.
+You need to have pathogen installed in your machine.

 ### 2. Run your newly installed Vim configuration:

 Remember that your system's Vim config files remain untouched?
 During installation `.vimrc.go` is created.
 Let's use it: